epam/hub-google-components/dataflow-example/README.md

 # Dataflow Example

 Deploys a new BigQuery in cloud accout and run Dataflow Job from Composer.
-This component is based on [`GCP tutorial`](https://cloud.google.com/composer/docs/how-to/using/using-dataflow-template-operato#task-status)
+This component is based on [`Composer with Dataflow Pipelines Tutorial`](https://cloud.google.com/composer/docs/how-to/using/using-dataflow-template-operator)

 ## Implementation details & Parameters